Bangladesh to hold general elections on Sunday; PM Hasina poised to win 4th consecutive term | Politics

 Bangladesh will go to the polls on Sunday in which Prime Minister Sheikh Hasina is expected to win a fourth straight term in the absence of the main Opposition BNP which on Saturday began a 48-hour nationwide strike against the ''illegal government'' amidst sporadic violence.

-The election commission said it has nearly completed the preparedness for voting in the 300 constituencies across the country and also ensured security arrangements.
+The election commission said it has nearly completed the preparedness for voting in all constituencies across the country and also ensured security arrangements.
+Bangladesh has a 300-member Parliament.
+Election in one constituency has been postponed after an independent candidate died of natural causes.

 A total of 119.6 million registered voters are eligible to vote at Sunday's polls in more than 42,000 polling stations, according to the country's Election Commission.